Anthony Roll: History of the manuscript

 The second roll was presumed lost by the 1780s, but actually remained in the hands of the royal family.
 William IV gave it to his illegitimate daughter Mary FitzClarance sometime in the early 19th century.
-In 1824, FitzClarance married Charles Robert Fox, a major-general and from 1832–35 an officer of the surveyor of the ordnance, the same position Anthony Anthony had three centuries before him.
+In 1824, FitzClarance married Charles Robert Fox, a major-general and from 1832 to 1835 an officer of the surveyor of the ordnance, the same position Anthony Anthony had three centuries before him.
 Fox was a bibliophile, and historian Charles Knighton has suggested he knew the value of the roll, but its location nevertheless remained unknown to scholars.
 In 1857 Frederic Madden, keeper of manuscripts at the British Museum, was shown the second roll and learned that Mary Fox wished to sell it.
 After negotiations it was sold for £15 to the British Museum and was numbered Add MS 22047.
 It was kept in its original format as a roll and has been stored in the British Library's manuscript collection at St Pancras since 1999.

 The Anthony Roll has been used frequently as a primary source for histories of the English navy of the 16th century, but the full text and all illustrations were not collected in one volume until 2000.